label

 topic with a return created

 trigger, the payload might be empty because the label isn’t generated yet.
-Make sure topics match trigger events to get meaningful data.Available Topics
+Make sure topics match trigger events to get meaningful data.Trigger | trigger property in payloads | Description |

 ---|---|---|

-Return updated | return.updated | A return has been updated (for example, the return state has changed from open to closed. |
+Return updated | return.updated | A return has been updated (for example, the return state has changed from open to closed). |

 Return created | return.created | A new return was submitted in the customer returns portal. |